soda480/mpgitleaks/README.md

-  --file FILENAME    process repos contained in the specified file --user             process repos for the authenticated user --org ORG          process repos for the specified organization --exclude EXCLUDE  a regex to match name of repos to exclude from processing --include INCLUDE  a regex to match name of repos to include in processing --progress         display progress bar for each process --log              log messages to a log file
+  --file FILENAME    process repos contained in the specified file --user             process repos for the authenticated user --org ORG          process repos for the specified organization --exclude EXCLUDE  a regex to match name of repos to exclude from scanning --include INCLUDE  a regex to match name of repos to include in scanning --progress         display progress bar for each process --log              log messages to a log file --branches         set process affinity at repo branch level
 ```

 ## Execution